Differential scanning calorimetry

 • Energy consumption calculations in food production line optimization

-• Determining the crystallization temperature and estimations of percent crystallinity of samples
+• Determining the crystallization temperature and estimating the degree of crystallinity

 • Discovering the freezing point of food products and antifreeze substances